 Since alcohol withdrawal symptoms are so uncomfortable and unpredictable, at-home detox or quitting “cold turkey” is extremely high-risk.
 The sudden cessation of a substance that the central nervous system has become dependent on can be life-threatening.
-Medically-supervised detox is necessary if a person is ready to get sober.
+Medically supervised, alcohol detox treatment is necessary if a person is ready to get sober.

 Long-term alcohol use causes the body and brain to become increasingly dependent on the substance.
 When alcohol’s effects start to wear off, withdrawal symptoms kick in, which can range from mildly uncomfortable to life-threatening.

 Withdrawal from alcohol is different for everyone.
 Treatment depends on several different factors, such as:

 - History and severity of addiction

 - Amount consumed

 The more dependent a person is on alcohol, the more likely they are to experience more severe withdrawal symptoms.
 The use of other substances in conjunction with alcohol can also influence withdrawal symptoms.

 Makana Path’s alcohol detox in Austin, TX seeks to ease withdrawal symptoms, reduce cravings and stabilize physical and mental health.
 We are licensed by the Texas Health and Human Services Commission to provide residential alcohol detoxification and intensive healing program.

 If you only drink occasionally, it’s not likely that you’ll experience withdrawal symptoms when you stop.
 However, if you’ve gone through alcohol withdrawal once before, you are more likely to go through it again when you quit or even cut back.